stuttter/wp-term-visibility/readme.txt

 WP Term Visibility allows users to assign a visibility to any category, tag, or taxonomy term using a dropdown, providing customized functionality for taxonomy terms.

-= Dependencies =

-Not since WordPress 4.4.

-Install the [WP Term Meta](https://wordpress.org/plugins/wp-term-meta/ "Metadata, for taxonomy terms.") plugin if you're on an earlier version.

 = Also checkout =

 * [WP Chosen](https://wordpress.org/plugins/wp-chosen/ "Make long, unwieldy select boxes much more user-friendly.")